hassanhabbak/enron_fraud_detection/README.md

 For Emails there was some really high outliers up to 15100 emails.
 This could be due to an error in the data.
 I opted to remove any outliers higher than 3 * STD value.

 For salaries, while there were outliers, I opted not to remove them.
 That is because I believe they could be an indication to a POI.

+There was one record named Total that is the sum of all other values, I dropped that.

+There are two individuals with extremely high number of emails.
+I dropped their records.
+Their names are 'Shaprio Richard S' and 'Kaminski Wincenty J'

+# Outliers removed

+Those are the individuals that were dropped from our dataset.

+'The Travel Agency in the Park' Is not a person.
+'TOTAL' This was considered for removal, since this is just an aggregate of all others.
+However the model is prediciting better when it is included so I am leaving it.

 # Features used
     . deferral_payments score: 0.421996